Azure/azure-iot-sdk-csharp/iothub/device/devdoc/architecture.md

 Handling disconnects is going to apply the configured `RetryStrategy` indefinitely to recover existing subscriptions (e.g. methods, twin, etc.)

+### RetryDelegatingHandler

+`RetryDelegatingHandler` class is responsible with applying the operation retry policy.<br>
+__Important:__ No other pipeline component should attempt operation retry.<br>

+Functional requirements:
+1. Implements the default `RetryStrategy`

 ### ExceptionRemappingHandler

 `ExceptionRemappingHandler` performs error adaptation for non-Azure IoT Hub specific errors thrown by the transport layer (e.g. SocketException or AmqpException) to `IoTHubClientException` types.
 Ideally this code should be pushed within the respective handlers.
 The pipeline class is present for legacy reasons only.

+Exceptions that are transient have `IotHubClientException.IsTransient` set to `true`.

 The handler is responsible with logging application-level exceptions.
 It is guaranteed that these exceptions will be available to applications either through custom `IRetryStrategy` implementations or by having them thrown by the public APIs.